New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 Here are some examples of legal swaps:

 Here are some examples of illegal swaps:

-\begin{thm} Let $I$ be a configuration of black nodes as above, and let $\sigma$ be a legal recoloring.
-Then, $\g$ can be realized as an object in $\Rep \bal_3$ in two ways: with respect to $e_I$, denoted $\g_I$, or with respect to $e_{\sigma(I)}$, denoted $\g_{\sigma(I)}$.
-Furthermore, the semisimplifications $\ov{\g_I}$ and $\ov{\g_{\sigma(I)}}$ are isomorphic as Lie superalgebras. \end{thm}
+\begin{thm} Let $\mathcal{I}$ be a configuration of black nodes as above, and let $\sigma$ be a legal recoloring.
+Then, $\g$ can be realized as an object in $\Rep \bal_3$ in two ways: with respect to $e_\mathcal{I}$, denoted $\g_\mathcal{I}$, or with respect to $e_{\sigma(\mathcal{I})}$, denoted $\g_{\sigma(\mathcal{I})}$.
+Furthermore, the semisimplifications $\ov{\g_\mathcal{I}}$ and $\ov{\g_{\sigma(\mathcal{I})}}$ are isomorphic as Lie superalgebras. \end{thm}

 \begin{proof} It suffices to assume that $\sigma$ is a legal swap that swaps the colors of the adjacent nodes $i$ and $j$, where $i$ is black and $j$ is white.
-By the initial configuration $I$ and the definition of a legal swap, the proof that $e_I$ is nilpotent of degree at most three goes through just like the proof of Lemma \ref{obincat}.
+By the initial configuration $\mathcal{I}$ and the definition of a legal swap, the proof that $e_I$ is nilpotent of degree at most three goes through just like the proof of Lemma \ref{obincat}.

-Now, let $G$ be a split simple linear algebraic group with Lie algebra $\g$. $G$ acts on $\g$ by the adjoint representation as Lie algebra automorphisms, and nilpotent elements are partitioned into orbits.
-Hence, it suffices to show that $e_I$ and $e_{\sigma(I)}$ lie in the same nilpotent orbit.
+Now, let $G$ be a split simple linear algebraic group with Lie algebra $\g$.
+Clearly, the adjoint representation of $G$ acts on $\g$ by Lie algebra automorphisms, and nilpotent elements are partitioned into orbits.
+Hence, it suffices to show that $e_\mathcal{I}$ and $e_{\sigma(\mathcal{I})}$ lie in the same nilpotent orbit.

 The Dynkin subdiagram formed by nodes $i$ and $j$ corresponds to a subgroup $H$ of type $A_2$ (i.e. $SL_3$ or $PGL_3$) in $G$, and there is a Weyl group element $w \in N(T)/T$, where $T$ is a maximal torus in $H$, that permutes them.
-We can find a coset reprsentative $g \in H$ that corresponds to $w$ such that its conjugation action on $\mathfrak{g}$ will send $e_i$ to $e_j$.
-The element $g$ then lifts to an element $\widetilde{g}$ in $G$, and because no other black nodes are connected to $i$ or $j$, the conjugation action of $\widetilde{g}$ will not change any other $e_k$ for $k \neq i \in I$.
-This shows the claim. \end{proof} Combining this theorem with Theorem \ref{maint} tells us the semisimplification with respect to a large class of elements.
-For instance, we deduce that that semisimplifying $\ee$ with respect to any $e_i$, regardless of whether $i$ corresponds to a boundary node or not, gives $\g(8, 6)$.
+We can find a coset representative $g \in H$ that corresponds to $w$ such that its conjugation action on $\mathfrak{g}$ will send $e_i$ to $e_j$.
+The element $g$ then lifts to an element $\widetilde{g}$ in $G$, and because no other black nodes are connected to $i$ or $j$, the conjugation action of $\widetilde{g}$ will not change any other $e_k$ for $k \neq i \in \mathcal{I}$.
+This shows the claim. \end{proof} Combining this theorem with Theorem \ref{maint} gives us the semisimplification with respect to a large class of elements.
+For instance, we deduce that semisimplifying $\ee$ with respect to any $e_i$, regardless of whether $i$ corresponds to a boundary node or not, gives $\g(8, 6)$.